hyalen-caldeira/inauth/README.md

    * Mexico City, Mexico
    * Lima, Peru
  * For each of the above, tell how far away the entry's coordinates are from each city
+ * You may see an example of this requirement accessing the http://localhost:8088/inauth/api/assessment/19.42847,-99.12766 endpoint you will see:

 ### Task 4) ###
  * Missing - I've added unit tests for all the existing classes in the workspace.